ArduPilot/ardupilot_wiki/dev/source/docs/sitl-with-realflight.rst

 ====================

   - Start RealFlight (it should look exactly like regular RealFlight, there is no way to visually determine the difference)
-  - Download the QuadcopterX from `ArduPilot/SITL_Models/RealFlight/Tridge/MultiRotors/QuadCopterX/Quadcopter X - direct throttles_AV.RFX <https://github.com/ArduPilot/SITL_Models/raw/master/RealFlight/Tridge/MultiRotors/QuadCopterX/Quadcopter%20X%20-%20direct%20throttles_AV.RFX>`__.
+  - Download the QuadcopterX from `ArduPilot/SITL_Models/RealFlight/Released_Models/MultiRotors/QuadCopterX/QuadcopterX-flightaxis_AV.RFX <https://github.com/ArduPilot/SITL_Models/blob/master/RealFlight/Released_Models/Multicopters/QuadCopterX/QuadcopterX-flightaxis_AV.RFX>`__.
-  - Download the `parameter file for this model <https://github.com/ArduPilot/SITL_Models/blob/master/RealFlight/Tridge/MultiRotors/QuadCopterX/QuadCopterX.param>`__.
+  - Download the `parameter file for this model <https://github.com/ArduPilot/SITL_Models/blob/master/RealFlight/Released_Models/Multicopters/QuadCopterX/QuadCopterX.param>`__.
 Be sure its saved in text format.This will be used later.
   - Select Simulation, Import, RealFlight Archive (RFX, G3X) and select the file QuadcopterX downloaded above.
 A message, "..was successfully imported" should be displayed
   - Select Aircraft, Select Aircraft, open "Custom Aircraft" section and select "Quadcopter X - direct throttle".
 In the current state, the RC inputs come straight from the stick so it is not flyable.